ibm-garage/node-garage-utils/README.md

 # Garage Utilities for Node

-This module provides common APIs and CLI utilities for Node.js/Express applications at the IBM Garage.
+This package provides common APIs and CLI utilities for Node.js/Express applications at the IBM Garage.

 It requires Node.js 12.13.0 (LTS Erbium) or later.